 William Henry was born in either Richmond or Bacchus Marsh, VIC in 1881 to William Symington and Annie Hamson Tanner.
 William Henry had at least four children, Henry, b.
 Benalla, VIC, 1905, Alfred, b.
 Benalla, VIC, 1906, William, b.
-Richmond, VIC, 1909 and Frances, b.
+Richmond, VIC, 1909 and Francis, b.
 Bacchus Marsh, VIC, 1913.

 Willian Henry's father ran a brewery in Hopetoun, Bacchus Marsh, from 1867 to 1886.
 William Henry's grandfather(3) and family settled in Bacchus Marsh in 1858 and started the brewery in 1862.
 William Henry's great-grandfather(3), William Symington was the inventor of the Steamboat.(4)

 William was a buttermaker at Bacchus Marsh, VIC when he enlisted in the AIF on the 9th of March 1916, aged 35.
 He was allocated to the 18th Reinforcements, 7th Battalion at the end of April and embarked aboard the HMAT A33 Ayrshire in July, disembarking at Plymouth, England in early September.